ExplicITConsulting/ExplicITConsulting.github.io/docs/services.md

 description: Support for Open-Source.
 Product and Service Management.
 Digital Advisory.
 Program and Portfolio Management.
 Auditing.
 Technics and Technology Consulting.
 ---
 ## What we stand for
-**ExplicIT stands for specific, clear and detailed IT consulting.
-Bold and future-oriented, always realistic and without steam talk.**

-We bridge gaps, with our heads in the sky and our feet firmly on the ground.
+ExplicIT stands for specific, clear and detailed IT consulting.<br>Bold and future-oriented, always realistic and without steam talk.<br>We bridge gaps, with our heads in the sky and our feet firmly on the ground.

 Whether we do this in the background or for all to see: Trustworthiness and mediation between management levels, specialist departments and IT are always at the heart of our services.